stephan-klein/supersonic/docs/supersonic/tutorial/third-mile/index.md

   </tr>
 </table>

-Though the Connect Screen does its best to keep up with changes, you can always click the "Resync" button to ensure your local project has the latest configs (the actual data is always fetched from the backend).
+Though the Connect Screen does its best to keep up with changes, you can always click the <span class="glyphicon glyphicon-refresh"></span> button to ensure your local project has the latest configs (the actual data is always fetched from the backend).
 </section>

 <section class="docs-section" id="creating-an-app-scaffold">